Seasoned, Compassionate Estate Planning Guidance In Anne Arundel County

 You may need to consider drafting powers of attorney that dovetail with your revocable living trust.
 Powers of attorney name a trusted individual to act as your agent or attorney-in-fact if you become medically incapacitated.

-Naming Agents or Attorneys-in-Fact
+Naming Agents or Attorneys-In-Fact

 You may actually need to name two separate agents.
 One agent may handle financial matters, while the other can manage any critical medical decisions.
-The management of your medical affairs and non-trust resources is technically outside of the scope of the trust.
+The management of your medical affairs and nontrust resources is technically outside of the scope of the trust.

 You need to nominate someone to protect your resources, fulfill your financial obligations and handle any other economic issues that may arise during your incapacitation.
 Medical power of attorney is also important to ensure that someone you trust can make decisions about your care.